- Grief can unfold differently for each individual mourning a difficult loss, but a common emotion that arises is anger.

 - A common cause of anger when it comes to grief is the individual’s reluctance to accept that they have to continue life without their loved one.

-- You can also get to the root of your anger by exploring other difficult emotions: these include sadness and fear.
+- You can also get to the root of your anger by exploring other difficult emotions; these include sadness and fear.

 In 1969, Swiss-American Psychiatrist Elizabeth Kubler-Ross theorized that there are five universal stages of grief: denial and seclusion, anger, bargaining, depression, and acceptance.
-These were first defined by Psychiatrist Elisabeth Kubler-Ross in 1969 and they have since been widely used to describe how we react to a heartbreaking loss.
-But here’s the thing: coping with a devastating loss is an incredibly individual and personal experience.
-So, while one might experience the aforementioned “stages of grief” there’s no telling exactly how this or that person will grieve the loss of a loved one: you might experience denial, or you might accept the loss from the get-go; you could grow increasingly angry, or you could sink into a low level of despair.
+These stages have since been used to describe how we respond to a heartbreaking loss.
+But here’s the thing: Coping with a devastating loss is an incredibly individual and personal experience.

-- If you’re an adult child whose parent died, what will this mean for your life and all the plans you had to share in those important life events… like marriage and having children with your parent by your side, teaching you how to raise your children?
+Kevorkian goes on to explain that anger may result from the fact that “the person now has to deal with life on their own since a loved one has died.”
+For example, if you’re an adult child whose parent died, what will this mean for your life and all the plans you had to share in those important life events… like marriage and having children with your parent by your side, teaching you how to raise your children?
 This is a lot to process — and feelings of overwhelm can easily manifest as anger.

 “The anger stage of grief can certainly feel confusing.
-“Why am I so angry?” you may wonder.
-“Is this a good thing?”
+‘Why am I so angry?’ you may wonder.
+‘Is this a good thing?’
 What is important to realize about anger is that it is a secondary emotion; underneath it is a primary emotion, often sadness or fear.
-It is often helpful to try to slow yourself down a bit and ask, “What is my fear?
-What is my sadness?”
-These questions and, more importantly, the answers will highlight what concerns you are still working with regarding your grief.
+It is often helpful to try to slow yourself down a bit and ask, ‘What is my fear?
+What is my sadness?’
+These questions and, more importantly, the answers will highlight what concerns you are still working with regarding your grief.”

-“When we suppress feelings, stuff them, or ignore them, they don’t go away… they are just unresolved.
-Unfortunately, there is no going around and skipping hard feelings.
+“When we suppress feelings, stuff them, or ignore them, they don’t go away… they are just unresolved,” says Hudson.
+“Unfortunately, there is no going around and skipping hard feelings.
 There is only going through it to reach acceptance.
 And when we have unresolved feelings, they often come up in unexpected ways.
-If you kick feelings under the rug, I assure you: you will continue to trip over them.
+If you kick feelings under the rug, I assure you: You will continue to trip over them.
 So face it, name it, feel it, and you will have it behind you sooner than later.”